GoogleCloudPlatform/cloud-foundation-fabric/fast/docs/0-domainless-iam.md

   }
 ```

-Introducing support for any principal type would prevent us from using this interface, with a non-trivial impact on the overall readability of IAM roles in FAST.
+This proposal addresses the issue by changing the module-level interface to support different principal types.
+The original goal for `group_iam` -- to allow for better readability -- is preserved at the cost of a slight increase in verbosity, from having to specify the principal type for each principal

-This proposal addresses the issue by changing the modules' interface to support different principal types.
-The original goal for `group_iam` -- to allow for better readability -- is preserved at the cost of a slight increase in verbosity, due to having to specify the principal type for each principal.
-On the other hand, this would introduce support for types like `principal:` and `principalSet:` to the interface, greatly extending its use.
+The trade-off in verbosity is accetable since it makes the new interface a lot more flexible, introducing support for types like `principal:` and `principalSet:` which are becoming more and more common.

-FAST code would not change, as the `groups` local would already contain the principal prefix for each "group".
+FAST code would be unchanged, as the `groups` local already contains the principal prefix for each "group", either interpolated or passed in by the user.

-This is how the module-level `group_iam` variable definition would change:
+This module-level variable definition would change only its name and description:

 ```hcl
 variable "iam_principals" {